eventbrite/javascript/react/testing.md

 });
 ```

 The test case above relies on [Sinon.JS](http://sinonjs.org) for creating the stub.
 The stub is passed as the `AutocompleteField` component's `onChange` prop so that we can make assertions on it at the end.
 After [finding a reference](#finding-components) to the `TextInput`, we simulate how `TextInput` would invoke its `onChange` callback prop.
 We get a reference to the prop using Enzyme's [`.prop`](https://github.com/airbnb/enzyme/blob/master/docs/api/ReactWrapper/prop.md) helper and call the function with the `inputValue`.
 This exactly how `TextInput` would call it when its DOM input field changes.
-However, because we don't want to make any assumptions about the markup of `TextInput` we simulate its `onChange` prop instead of digging into it, to simulate its DOM.
+However, because we don't want to make any assumptions about the markup of `TextInput` we simulate its `onChange` prop instead of digging into it in order to simulate its DOM.

 Invoking the `onChange` prop will ultimately call our `stubbedOnChange` with the value.
 Therefore, our assertion is that `stubbedOnChange` was not only called, but also called with the expected input value.
-This assertion leverages assertion helpers from [`sinon-chai`](https://github.com/domenic/sinon-chai).
+This assertion leverages the `.calledWith` assertion helper from [`sinon-chai`](https://github.com/domenic/sinon-chai).

 **[⬆ back to top](#table-of-contents)**